B-T-D/DSAP/README.md

 # DSAP
 Data structure and algorithm implementations in Python.

 Code here initially from *Data Structures and Algorithms in Python* (Michael T. Goodrich, Roberto Tamassia, and Michael H. Goldwasser, 2013, [https://www.amazon.com/Structures-Algorithms-Python-Michael-Goodrich/dp/1118290275/](https://www.amazon.com/Structures-Algorithms-Python-Michael-Goodrich/dp/1118290275/)) is intended as non-commercial "fair use".
+For all the textbook code included in this repository, I manually typed it into the Python source files in the repo (rather than pasting from resources associated with the text book).
+All unit tests covering the textbook's code are my original work.